single-spa/single-spa.js.org/website/versioned_docs/version-4.x/faq.md

 ## How can I share application state between applications?
 In general, we recommend trying to avoid this — it couples those apps together.
 If you find yourself doing this frequently between apps, you may want to consider that those separate apps should actually just be one app.

 Generally, it’s better to just make an API request for the data that each app needs, even if parts of it have been requested by other apps.
+For this situation, placing IDs in the URL (e.g. `/contact/{contactId}`) is probably the best and easiest way to share this information.

 In practice, if you’ve designed your application boundaries correctly, there will end up being very little application state that is truly shared — for example, your friends list has different data requirements than your social feed.

 However, that doesn’t mean it can’t be done.
 Here are several ways:

 1. Create a shared API request library that can cache requests and their responses.
 If somone hits an API, and then that API is hit again by another application, it just uses the cache
 1. Expose the shared state as an export, and other libraries can import it.
 Observables (like [RxJS](https://rxjs-dev.firebaseapp.com/)) are useful here since they can stream new values to subscribers
 1. Use [custom browser events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events#Creating_custom_events) to communicate